After fleeing Afghanistan, a young officer is waiting to be resettled to the UK, but says his family's savings are running out.

 "Now, I don't have a country, nor a government"

-*Afghan Witness has changed the name of the individual interviewed for this article.
 On August 15, as Taliban fighters advanced upon the Afghan capital of Kabul, Shoaib*, an officer in Afghanistan's Interior Ministry, was hopelessly scrolling through his phone.
 It was then that he came across the news he feared the most: Afghanistan's Former President Ashraf Ghani had fled the country.
 In that moment, Shoaib realised the republic he had worked so hard to build a career upon had crumbled.

 The young officer, who had joined the ranks of the Afghan police three years earlier, describes the days and nights that followed as “nightmarish” - despite a ‘general amnesty’ declared by the Taliban as they consolidated their power across the war-torn country.